ShotaMiyazaki94/microjax/docs/_sources/index.rst.txt

 `microJAX <https://github.com/ShotaMiyazaki94/microjax>`_ is a GPU-aware, auto-differentiable microlensing toolkit built on top of JAX.
-The library combines a GPU-optimized image-centered inverse-ray shooting method and JAX-enabled XLA-acceralation to deliver fast and accurate magnifications and gradients for binary and triple lens systems.
+The library combines GPU-optimized image-centered inverse-ray shooting method and JAX-enabled XLA-acceralation to deliver fast and accurate magnifications and gradients for binary and triple lens systems.